emmett-framework/emmett/docs/debug_and_logging.md

 app.log.warning('This is a warning message')
 ```

-Basically the `log` attribute of your app is a python `Logger` with some handlers configured.
-As we stated above, weppy automatically logs exceptions calling your `app.log.exception()`.
+Basically, the `log` attribute of your app is a Python `Logger` with some handlers
+configured.
+As we said above, weppy automatically logs exceptions calling your `app.log.exception()`.

 ### Configuring application logs
-Probably you want to configure logging for your application under your needs.
+You probably want to configure logging for your application to fit your needs.
 To do that, just use your `app.config` object:

 ```python
 from weppy import App, sdict